jyblue1001/PID-Controllers-for-Quadrotor-drone-DC-Motors/README.md

 # PID-Controllers-for-Quadrotor-drone-DC-Motors

-## A simple proeject written in Verilog using Modelsim.
+## A simple project written in Verilog using ModelSim.
 Performs PID calculations based on the RPM difference of DC Motors.
 This was a three week project for my "Hardware Programming" course.
 I implemented the PID control algorithm from another course, "Automatic Control".

 ## What is included in the Repository